Primary Teacher Training (fee funded and School Direct/salaried)

 In addition to the above, applicants should have three years of work experience, not necessarily all in a school.
 Successful salaried trainees will be paid as a full time unqualified teacher and will have been identified, through the selection process, as exhibiting the potential to be a good or outstanding teacher by the end of the programme.
 Salaried trainees will take on some class teaching responsibility from the beginning of the course.

-Applicants for General Primary 5-11 (with mathematics) tuition fee route
+Applicants for General Primary 5-11 with Maths specialism (tuition fee route)

 In addition to the above, applicants should have a grade B or above in ‘A’ level maths, or an equivalent qualification and a Honours degree at 2.2 or above.
-This course is fee funded, but there is a bursary of £6000 for successful candidates who have these qualifications.
+This course is fee funded, but there is a government bursary of £6,000 (2018-19) for successful candidates who have these qualifications.

 Candidates who do not have a grade B or above in ‘A’ level maths, or an equivalent qualification may apply and be accepted, depending on the interview assessment.
 However, these candidates would not be eligible for a primary maths specialism bursary.